-There has been a sharp decline in British demand for property in Spain since the EU referendum, according to the latest figures from the Spanish Association of Land Registrars.
+There has been a significant fall in British demand for Spanish homes since the EU referendum, despite the overall Spanish housing market growing by 14% last year, with property purchases by foreign buyers up 16%, according to the latest figures from the Spanish Association of Land Registrars.

 The data reveals that sales registered to foreign buyers in the final quarter of last year were up 5.1% to 12,678 home purchases, with the British still the biggest group - accounting for 2,074 sales registered in the quarter - followed by German and French buyers.

 But while the UK remains the largest market, its market share - in terms of the percentage of foreign buyers - dropped to 16% in Q4 2016, from 24% in the same period a year earlier, followed by Germany and France on 9%.